Tj-Ward/beautiful-brains/README.md

 ![Beautiful-Brains](https://github.com/Tj-Ward/beautiful-brains/blob/main/figures/video.webp)

 Beautiful-Brains was created from a collection of personal scripts.
 These tools saved me a lot of time making figures for presentations that are visually pleasing.
-I also used tools like these to generate QC images for automated neuroimaging pipelines.
+I also used these features to create lightbox-style QC images for automated neuroimaging pipelines.

-## To Do Before Beta Release

-* [x] Complete basic feature set
-* [ ] Design starter templates
-* [ ] Add documentation
-* [ ] Set up PyPI
-* [ ] Complete human code review

 ## AI Disclaimer